ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 --- abstract

 This document describes a REST API that supports the normative requirements of the SCITT Architecture {{-SCITT-ARCH}}.
-Optional key discovery and query interfaces are provided to support interoperability between Artifact Repositories and X509 Certificates or alternatives.
+Optional key discovery and query interfaces are provided to support interoperability between Artifact Repositories and X509 Certificates or alternative methods commonly used to support public key discovery.

 --- middle